-- The flash drive must have a sustained write speed of at least 4 MB/s.
-A sustained write speed is different from the peak write speed.
-Check the product details of your flash drive for more information. - The flash drive must be USB 2.0 compatible.
-If using a USB 3.0 flash drive, it must be able to support USB 2.0. - Use a flash drive with as much available storage as possible.
-Video footage can occupy a large amount of space.
-Tesla recommends using a flash drive with at least 32 GB of storage.
-Some personal computer operating systems may be unable to format flash drives larger than 32 GB as FAT 32.
-Consider using a third party application to format flash drives larger than 32 GB. - The flash drive must be properly formatted (described below). - Use a dedicated flash drive exclusively for saving Sentry Mode recordings.
+- A sustained write speed of at least 4 MB/s.
+A sustained write speed is different from the peak write speed. - USB 2.0 compatible.
+If using a USB 3.0 flash drive, it must be able to support USB 2.0. - 64 GB of storage or more.
+Use a flash drive with as much available storage as possible.
+Video footage can occupy a large amount of space. - Properly formatted (described below). - A dedicated flash drive exclusively for saving Sentry Mode recordings.